Log in

 • Hanging out online where your audience posts and reading up on what they have to say.

 Audience segmentation requires a deep knowledge of your audience, and data is integral to building that.
+Be sure to store and manage this data properly though.
+It should be easily accessible to your marketing teams.

 Develop customer personas